tari-labs/tari-university/layer2scaling/layer2scaling-landscape/PITCHME.md

 - Trinity  (*<u>On NEO</u>*)
   - Trinity is an open-source network protocol based on NEP-5 smart contracts;
-  - Trinity for NEO is the same as the Raiden Network for Ethereum;
+  - Trinity for NEO is the same as the Raiden Network for Ethereum
-  - Trinity uses the same consensus mechanism as the Raiden network;
+  - Trinity uses the same consensus mechanism as the Raiden network
-  - New token TNC to fund the Trinity network, but NEO, NEP-5 and TNC tokens are supported.
+  - New token TNC to fund the Trinity network, but NEO, NEP-5 and TNC tokens are supported

 +++